Search

 Community News Banner slim

-They are offering a compassionate and reflective space to explore your experience of grief over six weeks.
-Together, you will slow down and make room for the many emotions that loss can bring — those that feel familiar, and perhaps those that feel confusing or hard to name.
+The group sessions offer a compassionate and reflective space to explore your experience of grief.
+Together, we will slow down and make room for the many emotions that loss can bring.

 St Andrew's Servers look to share their important role